 |User's effective mode||Experience in Teams client|

 |Any Skype for Business mode||Calling, Chat, and self-presence are disabled.|

 |SfBWithTeamsCollab or SfBOnly1||Meeting scheduling is not available|

-Note: 1 For now, SfBwithTeamsCollab and SfBOnly behave the same, but the intent is for SfBOnly mode to also disable Channels and Files functionality in Teams; however, there is currently no setting that allows this functionality in Teams to be disabled.
+Note: 1 At this time, SfBwithTeamsCollab and SfBOnly behave the same, but the intent is for SfBOnly mode to also disable Channels and Files functionality in Teams.
+In the interim, Channels can be hidden using the App Permissions policy.